3YOURMIND/django-migration-linter/docs/incompatibilities.md

 4. restore a backup  of your data (if available and fresh enough)

 :white_check_mark: **Solutions**:
-- Do a multistep deleting.
+- Do a multistep deletion.
 First, only update the code to make sure it is not querying the table anymore

 ### :arrow_forward: Altering a column